home-assistant/home-assistant.io/source/_integrations/madvr.markdown

 ## Remote

 The madVR Envy remote platform will create a [remote](/integrations/remote/) entity for the device.
-This entity allows you to send the following commands via the [remote.send_command](/integrations/remote/) service.
+This entity allows you to send the following commands via the [remote.send_command](/integrations/remote/) action.

 The command structure uses the same keywords as the [official documentation](https://madvrenvy.com/wp-content/uploads/EnvyIpControl.pdf?r=113a) and simply sends the corresponding command to the device.
 Please refer to the official documentation for more details and usage.